nmoon4/React-Color-Palette-App/README.md

 Link: https://react-color-palette-nmoon4.netlify.com/

-Color palette with adjustable slider that changes the color shade
+React app that keeps track of a palette of colors.

+Features:
+1. Adjust darkness with a slider
+2. Click and drag to rearrange colors on the palette
+3. Save palettes for later